Project

 "java.lang.AssertionError: **** Component reference mode xsl:unnamed is already bound" when using mode #all and COMPILE_WITH_TRACING == true

-Added by Maarten Kroon about 3 years ago.
-Updated about 3 years ago.
+Added by Maarten Kroon over 3 years ago.
+Updated over 3 years ago.

 Status: